TREATISE ON ZANDTAO

 Addiction follows a spectrum in terms of the level of addiction, the types of addiction, and in terms of the affects that addiction has on us.
 I have described my own alcohol addiction, I lived with it for 18 years; three years I stopped, one during my path upheaval, one when I studied theosophy, and one when I wasn’t teaching – doing the magazine.
 [Apart from my initial intro to the path this Youth Centre magazine was perhaps the nearest time I was to my path.]
 But there are many in society addicted to alcohol but don’t take it as far as I did.
 Watching friends who drink I can categorically say these people have a problem, but because that problem is socially acceptable the addiction is ignored.
 Many people drink to cope with work or problems at home.
 Many take marijuana for similar reasons, these addictions are also ignored as addiction issues even though the law is sometimes involved.
 Whether the law is justified or not, what form of addiction is it that people are prepared to break a law and risk prison to take the drug?

 Middle-class people are addicted to their homes and cars.
 Whilst it is reasonable – ecologically sustainable - that middle-income people have these, it is their fear of losing them which demonstrates their addiction.
-People who usually demonstrate intelligence avoid logical argument concerning economy, concerning government practices, concerning decisions on war.
-When exploiting governments announce that their policies are not causing harm, middle-classes believe them because it suits their fears.
+People who usually act with intelligence avoid logical argument concerning economy, concerning government practices, concerning decisions on war.
+When exploiting governments announce that their policies are not causing harm or that they have no other choice, middle-classes believe them because it suits their fears.
 These people choose to accept governments that exploit in order that they can maintain their home and car, their class has traditionally felt that such governments’ policies will maintain their minimal wealth and status.
-People, who would always help a neighbour, turn a blind eye to global harm done in their name believing lies that support their government policies and believing lies that besmirch those tryiong to expose the truth.
+People, who would always help a neighbour, turn a blind eye to global harm done in their name believing lies that support their government policies and believing lies that besmirch those trying to expose the truth.
 Typically, they are scared to vote for Corbyn because of the lies their fear propagates.
 This is a delusion the middle-classes live with, and they avoid the responsibilities their voting patterns bring.
 In a democracy votes have power and consequences, middle-class people avoid these because of fear, fear of losing their way of life, fear that is manipulated by media whose owners are the 1%.

 The wealth and power of these people are held up in our society as the pinnacle of achievement, but what if it isn’t?